Cyan-Zhou/Cyan-zhou.github.io/20220714-the_republic_reading_note_2/index.md

 they will spend their whole time making and correcting detailed regulations of the sort you’ve described, always expecting to achieve perfection.

-‘You mean,’ said I, ‘that they will lead lives like invalids who lack the restraint to give up a vicious way of life.’
+'You mean,' said I, ‘that they will lead lives like invalids who lack the restraint to give up a vicious way of life.’

 {{< /admonition >}}